StyraInc/regal/docs/rules/performance/non-loop-expression.md

 package policy

 allow if {
-    admin in input.roles # <- moved out of the loop some email in input.emails
+    "admin" in input.roles # <- moved out of the loop some email in input.emails
     endswith(email, "@example.com")
 }